 - Summary of the Initial Spending Plan & Narrative: Word Doc | PDF

-The Spending Plan for Round 3 funding will be posted here once finalized and submitted to CMS for approval.
+The Spending Plan for Round 3 investments will be posted here once finalized and submitted to CMS for approval.